nigelritfeld/dockerwebserver/README.md

 This application is a web based streaming application used in a hologram streaming project.
 The application uses Socket.IO to establish a P2P Connection in Javascript.
 That connection is nessecary to stream the data from the WebRTC API to every connected client in realtime.

-***NOTE before trying to use the app you need to create a database with an users table and pass the database credentials in the server js file.
-(I will add a SQL file to import the tables soon...)***
+***NOTE before trying to use the app you need to create a database with an users table and pass the database credentials in the server js file.***

 ## 1. Database configuration